kharchenkolab/Baysor/docs/src/segmentation.md

 - `scale` is the most sensitive parameter, which specifies the expected radius of a cell.
 It doesn't have to be precise, but the wrong setup can lead to over- or under-segmentation.
 This parameter is inferred automatically if cell centers are provided.
 - `min-molecules-per-cell` is the number of molecules, required for a cell to be considered as real.
 It really depends on the protocol.
 For instance, for ISS it's fine to set it to 3, while for MERFISH it can require hundreds of molecules.

-Some other sensitive parameters (normally, shouldn't be changed):

-- `new-component-weight` is proportional to the probability of generating a new cell for a molecule, instead of assigning it to one of the existing cells.
-More precisely, the probability to assign a molecule to a particular cell linearly depends on the number of molecules, already assigned to this cell.
-And this parameter is used as the number of molecules for a cell, which is just generated for this new molecule.
-The algorithm is robust to small changes in this parameter.
-And normally values in the range of 0.1-0.9 should work fine.
-Smaller values would lead to slower convergence of the algorithm, while larger values force the emergence of a large number of small cells on each iteration, which can produce noise in the result.
-In general, the default value should work well.

 Run parameters:

 - `--config.segmentation.n-cells-init` expected number of cells in data.
-This parameter influence only the convergence speed of the algorithm.
-It's better to set larger values than smaller ones.
+This parameter influences the convergence speed of the algorithm, as well as peak memory usage.
+Setting this value too small would lead to under-segmentation.
 - `--config.segmentation.iters` number of iterations for the algorithm. **At the moment, no convergence criteria are implemented, so it will work exactly `iters` iterations**.
 Thus, too small values would lead to non-convergence of the algorithm, while larger ones would just increase working time.
-Optimal values can be estimated by the convergence plots, produced among the results.
+Optimal values can be estimated by the convergence plots in the diagnostics report.